agronholm/typeguard/docs/index.rst

 ---------------------

 The import hook, when active, automatically decorates all type annotated functions with ``@typechecked``.
-This allows for a noninvasive method of run time tyoe checking.
+This allows for a noninvasive method of run time type checking.
 This method does not modify the source code on disk, but instead modifies its AST (Abstract Syntax Tree) when the module is loaded.